aldraco/fccTimeCoordinatorApp/README.md

 - [ ] As a user, I'd like to set my availabilty as recurring.
 - [ ] As a user, I'd like to edit & remove recurring availability.
 - [ ] As a user, I'd like to create meetings.
-- [ ] As a user, I'd like to create, edit and delete the meeting subject.
-- [ ] As a user, I'd like to create, edit and delete meeting information.
-- [ ] As a user, I'd like to invite attendees to a meeting I've created.
-- [ ] As a user, I'd like to invite attendees from an e-mail address or username.
-- [ ] As a user, I'd like to add additional attendees to an existing meeting.
-- [ ] As a user, I'd like to remove existing attendees on an existing meeting.
-- [ ] As a user, I'd like to view availability of invited attendees.
-- [ ] As a user, I'd like to edit existing meetings.
-- [ ] As a user, I'd like to remove existing meetings.
 - [ ] As a user, I'd like to be notified when I am invited to a meeting.
 - [ ] As a user, I'd like to see upcoming meetings in ascending order, starting with the closest.
 - [ ] As a user, I'd like to see previous meetings in descending order, starting with the most recent.
 - [ ] As a user, I'd like for my availability to be modified when a meeting sets an official time.

 #### Admin (of a meeting)
-- [ ] As an admin, I'd like to officially set the meeting time for a meeting.
+- [ ] As an admin, I'd like to set the meeting time for a meeting.
 - [ ] As an admin, I'd like to notify team members by email of the meeting time for a meeting.
-- [ ] As an admin, I'd like to officially set the meeting time for a meeting.
+- [ ] As an admin, I'd like to create, edit and delete the meeting subject.
+- [ ] As an admin, I'd like to create, edit and delete meeting information.
+- [ ] As an admin, I'd like to invite attendees to a meeting I've created.
+- [ ] As an admin, I'd like to invite attendees from an e-mail address or username.
+- [ ] As an admin, I'd like to add additional attendees to an existing meeting.
+- [ ] As an admin, I'd like to remove existing attendees on an existing meeting.
+- [ ] As an admin, I'd like to view availability of invited attendees.
+- [ ] As an admin, I'd like to edit existing meetings.
+- [ ] As an admin, I'd like to remove existing meetings.

 #### Developer